-Services that are covered for What you must pay when you get these services you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+Services that are covered What you must pay when you get these services for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Annual wellness visit (continued) Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 In-Network: There is no coinsurance or copayment for Medicare-covered bone mass measurement.
 Out-of-Network: You pay 20% of the cost for Medicare-covered bone mass measurement.
 In-Network and Out-of-Network: There is no coinsurance or copayment for Medicare-covered bone mass measurement.
 In-Network and Out-of-Network: There is no coinsurance or copayment for Medicare-covered bone mass measurement.

-Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months In-Network: There is no coinsurance or copayment for covered screening mammograms.
-Out-of-Network You pay 20% of the cost for Medicare-covered breast cancer screening.
+Services that are covered What you must pay when you get these services for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months In-Network: There is no coinsurance or copayment for covered screening mammograms.
+Out-of-Network: You pay 20% of the cost for Medicare-covered breast cancer screening.
 In-Network and Out-of-Network: There is no coinsurance or copayment for covered screening mammograms.
 In-Network and Out-of-Network: There is no coinsurance or copayment for covered screening mammograms.
 Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-In-Network: You pay a \$15 copayment for each visit for Medicare- covered cardiac rehabilitation services.
-Out-of-Network: You pay 20% of the cost for Medicare- covered cardiac rehabilitation services.
-In-Network: You pay a \$20 copayment for each visit for Medicare- covered cardiac rehabilitation services.
-Out-of-Network: You pay 40% of the cost for Medicare- covered cardiac rehabilitation services.
-In-Network: You pay a \$45 copayment for each visit for Medicare- covered cardiac rehabilitation services.
-Out-of-Network: You pay 45% of the cost for Medicare- covered cardiac rehabilitation services.
+In-Network: You pay a \$15 copayment for each visit for Medicare-covered cardiac rehabilitation services.
+Out-of-Network: You pay 20% of the cost for Medicare-covered cardiac rehabilitation services.
+In-Network: You pay a \$20 copayment for each visit for Medicare-covered cardiac rehabilitation services.
+Out-of-Network: You pay 40% of the cost for Medicare-covered cardiac rehabilitation services.
+In-Network: You pay a \$45 copayment for each visit for Medicare-covered cardiac rehabilitation services.
+Out-of-Network: You pay 45% of the cost for Medicare-covered cardiac rehabilitation services.